wchung1209/climbing_log/README.md

 A modern, mobile-responsive web application for tracking your bouldering sessions.
 Visualize your progress, analyze your send rates, and keep a detailed log of every climb.

+* Note: This project is created by me, the owner of the GitHub repository with the use of AI tools, mainly Antigravity with Gemini 3 Pro.
+I did not write the bulk of the code, but I did provide all requirements and specifications for the project.
+This project is a work in progress and I plan to make future updates to it.

 ![alt text](dashboard_image.png)

 ## Features ✨